Transcontinental Race: Criticisms and risks

 Contact between the organizers and participants is minimal outside of the checkpoints (although an emergency number is provided to all riders) and not all checkpoints are staffed 24 hours per day.
 Riders' satellite trackers can also fail, which is typically due to the tracker's batteries going flat despite riders being encouraged to carry spares and to change them at certain intervals.
 Many forms of cheating are possible due to the lack of monitoring, including the use of performance-enhancing substances.
 The organizers hope that an honor system is sufficient to curb violations, and in 2015 an online form was created for people to submit reports of rule-breaking.
 It is impossible to know how big a problem cheating actually is, but it is hoped that it is low since winning has no monetary value.

 Organizers have given a thorough explanation about the process used for selecting which applicants are awarded a place.
 Previous volunteers are given preference, followed by applicants who improve the demographic diversity.
 The remainder who display sufficient understanding of the requirements and risk in their application are entered into a simple lottery.

 Up to half of the riders who start the race may not reach the finish for various reasons, but this proportion varies every year.
 This indicates that the degree of difficulty is high, that some riders may not have prepared sufficiently for this type of race, and that so many different things can go wrong in an event of this length.

 In 2017, Frank Simons was killed in a hit and run collision 5 hours after starting the race in Belgium.
 Other serious accidents have occurred leading to participants receiving hospital treatment.

 The frequency of such incidents should be contrasted with the distances ridden, with an estimated 2,000,000 km being ridden in total by participants during the first six editions of the race.
-The organizers have addressed safety issues by being more explicit about which roads are allowable and attributing penalties to participants who rode on sections of roads forbidden to cyclists.
+The organizers have improved safety by stating which roads are not allowed and imposing penalties on participants who ride on them.
 For 2016, the finish was moved away from Istanbul due to safety concerns. also, the control points for 2016 were chosen to keep riders away from areas that have been found to be particularly dangerous in the past.